- Property Manager

 Min 45 Hours

-Property managers work about 45 hours a week, that is nine hours a day.
+A career as property managers involves working about 45 hours a week, that is nine hours a day.
 Property managers' duties fall under certain shifts, in various types of projects they may work longer hours.
 Daily research is done on a job site, as property managers are required to perform lots of research and analyses.

 How to become a Property Manager?